Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 * Kalvakus Aspect's bonus attack will only work while you have a melee weapon.
 * Shadow Demon Aspect will no longer give double the wisdom bonus when toggled.
 * Adds new icons to each aspect making it easier to tell them apart.
-* Demon Lord Aspects are written to be given one at 9 and another at 10.
-This fixes that.
 * Allows you to toggle Barbarian and Bloodrager rages while in a demon rage.
 * Abyssal Storm no longer hurts the caster.
 * Blood Haze now gives a +2 profane bonus to attack.